Tragic-cmd/Maze-Solver/README.md

 python3 main.py
 ```

-You can customize the maze or the size of the screen by editing the contents of main.py and constants.py.
+You can customize the maze or the size of the GUI by editing the contents of main.py and constants.py.

 ## Features